Kamenorite/playwright-dom-extractor/examples/README.md

 - **dom-extraction-demo.js**: Demonstrates the basic DOM extraction functionality
 - **mcp-integration-demo.js**: Shows how to integrate with Cursor MCP for AI-powered key generation
-- **essential-demo.spec.ts**: Demonstrates the smart semantic selector system in a test context
+- **essential-demo.spec.ts**: Demonstrates the natural language selector system in a test context

 ## Additional Demos & Tools

-- **show-smart-selector-demo.ts**: Interactive demonstration of the smart selector capabilities
+- **show-natural-language-selector-demo.ts**: Interactive demonstration of the smart selector capabilities
-- **run-smart-selector-demo.js**: Runner script for the smart selector demo
+- **run-natural-language-selector-demo.js**: Runner script for the smart selector demo
-- **test-smart-selector.js**: Simple test script for the semantic key functionality
+- **test-natural-language-selector.js**: Simple test script for the semantic key functionality
-- **test-ts-smart-selector.ts**: TypeScript version of the semantic key test
+- **test-ts-natural-language-selector.ts**: TypeScript version of the semantic key test

 ## Test Data